 What Does Evodiamine Do?

 Evodiamine has been studied extensively, and researchers have documented a number of interesting effects the potent alkaloid exerts in the body.

 Increases Body Temperature

-The main reason you’ll see evodiamine used in supplements (particularly fat burners) is that it increases body temperature, which helps your body burn more calories and ultimately lose weight.
-Some research conducted on mice has shown that evodiamine may improve fat loss by 28% and decrease overall weight by 10%.
+The main reason you’ll see evodiamine used in supplements (particularly fat burners) is that it increases body temperature such as with a thermogenic pre-workout, which helps your body burn more calories and ultimately lose weight.
+Some research conducted on mice has shown that evodiamine may improve fat loss by 28% and decrease overall weight by 10%. <1>

 Evodiamine not only helps your body burn more calories, it also may prevent your body from creating new fat cells.
 Research has shown that evodiamine decreases preadipocyte differentiation.